 Binding and Mending of books.-A special grant of Rs.
 1,500 was sanctioned by the Government for binding the books and periodicals of the library, as the Government Press could not undertake this work.
-The number of volumes bound by in the library.

-Many books which required minor repairs were mended
+The number of volumes bound by private binders was 1,827.
+Many books which required minor repairs were mended in the library.

 Administration.-At the suggestion of the Principal Librarian, the Connemara Public Library will from 1st April 1939 communicate with Government direct, this procedure having been sanctioned by the Government in G.O.
-Ms. No. 2754, dated
+Ms. No. 2754, dated the 3rd December 1938.

 Staff.-Consequent on the change in the administration, the designation of Principal Librarian is being changed to "Associate Librarian."
-Sri B. Kamakshi Prasad Lal, Accountant and cash-keeper of the library, retired on invalid pension after a faithful and loyal service of 28 years.
+Sri B. Kamakahi Prasad Lal, Accountant and cash-keeper of the library, retired on invalid pension after a faithful and loyal service of 28 years.